sidhantagar/kaggle-digit-recogniser/README.md

   3. In this notebok I have implemented a Neural network.
 (Score obtained was 0.954).
      You can visit "https://www.kaggle.com/sidagar/digit-recognizer-using-simple-neural-network" to view the notebook.

+  4. In this notebok I have implemented a Convoluted Neural network.
+(Score obtained was 0.994).
+     You can visit "https://www.kaggle.com/sidagar/digit-recognizer-using-a-cnn" to view the notebook.

     PS:There are interactive and dynamic plotly charts in these files which are not rendered on the github viewer and therefore I have uploaded the whole notebook in HTML format separately for reference which comes with all the graphs.